urvin-compliance/grapht/README.md

 Users may create their own graph definitions with Grapht.
 To do this, we first have to register a location where the new graph definitions will reside.
 This is done simply by setting the `EXT_GRAPHT_DEFINITIONS_HOME` environment variable.
-For example, if we have some definitions stored in `~/Development/my_project/my_graph_defs`, we set our environment variable to this
+For example, if we have our custom definitions stored in `~/Development/my_project/my_graph_defs`, we set our environment variable to this
 path: